- Recorder Home Page

 Order Document Copies

 Images of the documents may be purchased by calling the Recorder's office or by clicking here.
-Please see our Recorder's fees for pricing information.
+Please see our Recorder's 2022 Fee Schedule for pricing information.

 - Births 1856-1940

 Recording RequirementsDocuments may be presented for recording to the Recorder’s Office.
 All applicable fees must be paid at the time of recording.
 Each document presented for recording must include or comply with the following general requirements:

 - The property must be located in Tuolumne County (CC 1169)